Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 - skill in forward planning, often using computers

-- a genuine interest in the countryside and in how industries/companies work within it
+- a genuine interest in the countryside, and how industries/companies work within it

 - the ability to deal with a range of different problems